MFrob/Evil-Hangman/README.md

 - The language of the app is consistent
 - The layout is simple and understandable
 - The game is fun to play
+- There is a money system, during a game the user can spend money to make that game easier.
-- The app is monotonous
+- The interface of the app is monotonous

 Sketches of the complete user experience:<br/>